 If you are for one additional VPN router you have the option to choose which devices connect to the Internet with and which without VPN.
 For example, you can choose to have your television set to be on the Internet for a certain program without a VPN, while all your other devices surf the Internet protected with VPN.

 VPN router in the home network: what you need

 To successfully use your VPN service on a router, you need the following:

 A router with VPN client Function for PPTP, L2TP and OpenVPN protocols.
 If you are unsure about buying a router, you should always make sure that it can act as a VPN client (instead of a server) and whether it supports the protocols mentioned above.

 - Technical know-how

 If you want to install a VPN service, you need a certain level of technical know-how.
-Lots of routers built out of the box cannot have a VPN client, "flashed" become.
+Lots of routers built out of the box will not have a VPN client, "flashed" become.
 In other words: You have to install specially designed software on your router so that it can be used as a VPN client can act.
 Only then can you start manually setting up a VPN service and server.
 If your router already supports VPN protocols and acts as a VPN client, you can start with the manual setup right away.